mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 Good sleep and Carina made me french toast for breakfast!

-Road bike day mostly because I added the Shimano medium arch supports to my RP-9 shoes with the hope that it would help with the fit.
+Road bike day mostly because I added the Shimano medium arch supports to my RP-9 shoes.
 I have been on the fence for some time with these shoes and although they are _"close"_, there is something about them that I don't love about them.
 The arch supports feel a bit _"aggressive"_ when just standing in the shoes but did disappear while pedalling.
 <!---->
 Today was a mixed bag of weather; it was mostly windy with a squall blowing in from the ocean at the south end of today's route.
 I was thinking about heading west but decided to pedal north and do a lap of the peninsula with the hope of staying out of the weather.
 That idea paid of and heading into _Saanichton_, I enjoyed a decent tailwind.